alakeldev/ghost-cod-team-website-pp1/README.md

 - I want to add small note that I played some online games which made me remember all the Situations, details and values inside flexbox and Grid properties with examples.
 These games are: [Mastery Games](https://mastery.games/post/flexboxzombies2/), [Grid Garden](https://cssgridgarden.com/),and [Flex Froggy](https://flexboxfroggy.com/).
 "I highly recommend these games to anyone who would like to master flexbox and grid properties".

 ### Media
-- The video inside Missions page is From ["Call of Duty Youtube"](https://youtu.be/MbbDADY4GTA)
+- The video inside Missions page is From ["Youtube-Call Of Duty"](https://youtu.be/MbbDADY4GTA).

-- The Website images came from hdqwalls website inside games section, Call of Duty game: [Call Of Duty Images](https://hdqwalls.com/call-of-duty-mobile-2019-wallpaper)
+- The Website images came from ["hdqwalls website-Call Of Duty"](https://hdqwalls.com/call-of-duty-mobile-2019-wallpaper).

 ### Acknowledgements